-José Colucci serves as the director of research and development at the Design Institute for Health, a collaboration between Dell Medical School and the College of Fine Arts at The University of Texas at Austin.
-The Design Institute is a unique institution where design approaches to solving systemic health care challenges are integrated into medical education at Dell Medical School and applied in practice to population health.
+José Colucci serves as the Director of Research & Development at the Design Institute for Health, a radical collaboration between Dell Medical School and the College of Fine Arts at The University of Texas at Austin.

-Before IDEO, he was the vice president of research and development of ITI, a developer of high-resolution, pen-based computer interfaces in Canada.
-Prior to that, he was the general manager of the medical engineering division at FUNBEC, Brazil’s largest manufacturer of medical electronics for cardiology.
+Before IDEO, he was the Vice-President of Research & Development at ITI, developer of high-resolution, pen-based computer interfaces in Canada; and prior to that, he was the General Manager of the Medical Engineering Division at FUNBEC - Brazil’s largest manufacturer of medical electronics for cardiology.

-Colucci has a B.S. in mechanical engineering from the University of São Paulo (USP), an M.S. in industrial design from USP, and an M.S. and Ph.D. in biomedical engineering from the University of Illinois at Urbana-Champaign.
-He taught as a guest lecturer at Harvard University, the MIT Sloan School of Management and the Olin College of Engineering.
-He is a member of the advisory board at Mälardalen University (Sweden) and was a collaborator at Harvard’s Global Health Delivery Program.
-Currently, he has a part-time teaching appointment at The University of Texas at Austin.
+Colucci has a BS in mechanical engineering and an MS in industrial design from the University of São Paulo, as well as an MS and PhD in biomedical engineering from the University of Illinois at Urbana-Champaign.
+He taught as a guest lecturer at Harvard, MIT Sloan School of Management, and Olin School of Engineering.
+He is a member of the advisory board at the University of Malardalen (Sweden) and was a collaborator at Harvard’s Global Health Delivery program.
+Currently, he holds a part-time teaching appointment at The University of Texas at Austin.